Neighborhoods Guide

 From Colonial Farms to a Thriving Community

 The history of Cypress Hills dates back to the early 1700s when the area was part of the rural farmlands of New Lots.
-Its transformation began with the construction of the Jamaica Plank Road (now Jamaica Avenue) and the establishment of a nearby racetrack in the 1820s, which attracted new residents and businesses.
-The neighborhood's identity was further shaped in the mid-1800s with the development of numerous cemeteries, including the historic Cypress Hills Cemetery, which may have lent its name to the area.
-Over the decades, Cypress Hills evolved from a predominantly German and Irish community to one of the most racially and ethnically diverse neighborhoods in the city, with thriving immigrant populations from the Caribbean, Central America, and South Asia.
+Its transformation began with the construction of the Jamaica Plank Road (now Jamaica Avenue) and the establishment of a nearby racetrack in the 1820s.

 A Community that Cultivates and Connects

-Cypress Hills is a neighborhood with a powerful sense of community, shaped by its history and its collective resilience.
-It is known for its community-driven revitalization efforts, led by organizations like the Cypress Hills Local Development Corporation (CHLDC), which works to improve the quality of life, create affordable housing, and empower residents.
-This strong sense of civic pride is a hallmark of the neighborhood, and it is reflected in the active participation of residents who are committed to shaping the future of their community.
+Cypress Hills is a neighborhood with a powerful sense of community, shaped by collective resilience.
+It is known for its revitalization efforts led by the Cypress Hills Local Development Corporation (CHLDC).

-Real Estate in Cypress Hills: A Market with Value
+Real Estate in Cypress Hills: 2026 Market Insights

 Character-Filled and Accessible Properties